gowen100/Coursera-JH-R-Week3-Final-Project/CodeBook.md

 ### Columns in output file
 The columns included in the output file are listed below:

-subject - An id identifying the experiment participant activitylabel - A description of the activity generating the readings
+subject - An id identifying the experiment participant<br>
+activitylabel - A description of the activity generating the readings